ZhaoLab-source/zhaolab-source.github.io/publications.md

 #### 2018

-1. Zhao, D, Zhou, Y-D, Bodner, M, & Ku, Y*, The Causal Role of the Prefrontal Cortex and Somatosensory Cortex in Tactile Working Memory.
+1. Zhao,D., Zhou, Y-D., Bodner, M., & Ku, Y*., The Causal Role of the Prefrontal Cortex and Somatosensory Cortex in Tactile Working Memory.
 Cerebral Cortex, 2018.Oct, 28(10): 3468-3477